Industrial prototype: from proto to production in R&D

 How long should a sprint last in hardware development?

 In hardware development, sprints typically last 3 to 4 weeks, compared to 2 weeks in software.
-The reason: physical deliverables (prototypes, tests, orders) have incompressible lead times.
+The reason: industrial deliverables (prototypes, tests, orders) have incompressible lead times.
 Some contexts work in 2 weeks (pure CAD design phases) or up to 6-8 weeks (complex prototypes requiring machining and assembly).
 The rule: choose the shortest duration that allows delivering a demonstrable result at each sprint.

 How does product modularisation enable Hardware Agility?

-Modularisation is the #1 lever for making a physical product 'agile'.
+Modularisation is the #1 lever for making an industrial product 'agile'.
 By decomposing the product into independent modules (with defined interfaces), each module can be developed, tested and iterated separately.
 The Wikispeed team demonstrated that with a modular architecture, weekly sprints are achievable in hardware.
 In practice: define inter-module interfaces upfront, then iterate on each module in parallel.
 The full product is assembled when individual modules are validated.